-At Eaton House Belgravia Pre-Prep, charity and community are very important to us.
+At Eaton House Belgravia, charity and community are very important to us.
 Boys are always taught the importance of being mindful and sensitive to community issues and encouraged to lend a hand wherever they can.

-Last year, in keeping with their Christmas tradition, the Senior Choir continued to develop its local reputation for spreading good cheer by performing in the Belgravia Christmas Sunday.
+In keeping with their Christmas tradition, the Senior Choir continue to develop its local reputation for spreading good cheer by performing in the Belgravia Christmas Sunday.
 On that day, Elizabeth Street is turned into a Christmas market with a stage and entertainment from around London.
 Our boys, who looked the epitome of Christmas in their red and green uniforms, sang a selection of well-known carols that brought merriment and cheer to the festive crowds.

 In addition, the boys of Year 3 and the Junior Choir went carol singing in Sloane Square to raise money for the Royal Marsden Hospital Breast Cancer Department.
 This is always a jolly event with the teachers joining in.
 We raised a good sum for our busking efforts.
 Not bad for less than an hour’s work!